 This post was first published September 2020.
 It has been updated with current CDC guidelines where noted.
 Please call your doctor if you suspect you have Covid

-It’s been six months since I contracted Covid.
+I am now six moths post covid.
 March 19, 2020 was the first day of symptoms, and here we are mid-September.
 It’s been a surreal and crazy experience, and I thought I would give an update on how things are going.
 For a little background context, you can read about my initial experience here.
 The post is real and raw, and details my frustrations with having difficulty getting answers.

 Let’s Start with a Little Follow-Up

 I didn’t know when I wrote my original post that I would become what is now dubbed “long hauler”.
 This term, which wasn’t really a term when I was in the thick of it, means that my life and my health have suffered long term effects from having the virus.
 The virus caused severe inflammation in my lungs.
 I never needed supplemental oxygen, but I had to spend weeks and weeks in bed.
 I could only be around my family for short periods of time because talking required so much effort.
 When you have three young children, you can’t be around them and just not speak.
 They don’t understand that.

 Breathing felt like a brick was sitting on my chest, or that I was trying to inhale through a tiny coffee straw.
 When I needed to take a deep breath, it would take me several tries to fill my lungs.
 Because my lungs were having to work so hard, my heart was also having to work hard.
 My pulse was often above 90bpm at rest.
 This is still within normal rage, but it is not my normal.
 Then there’s the extreme fatigue.
 Think first trimester pregnancy fatigue.
 You just can’t shake it.